abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

       What is alt text?
 Why it matters.
 And, how to avoid common mistakes.
     image:
       href: '{{imgPath}}/cat.jpg'
       alt: "A close up headshot of a ginger cat wearing mirrored sunglasses.
-It's in a car, and it's sunglasses reflect the dark orange clouds of a sunset."
+It's in a car, and its sunglasses reflect the dark orange clouds of a sunset."
 excerpt: |
   In this post, I just want to talk through what alt text is, why it matters, and how to avoid some common mistakes!